gbsoe/FiLot/FiLot_Website_Specification.md

 ## Modifications to Make

-1. **DFSA References**:
+1. **Regulatory References**:
-   - Use "regulated by DFSA" instead of "certified by" or "licensed by"
+   - Use simple regulatory language that builds trust
-   - Link to DFSA website: https://www.dfsa.ae/
+   - Avoid excessive references to specific regulatory bodies

 2. **Social Media**:
    - Remove LinkedIn and Discord icons from footer